Chris Chambers

-Early years
+Early life

 Chambers attended Bedford High School in Bedford, Ohio.
 While there, he was a three-sport letterman in football, basketball and track.
 In football, he won All-America accolades and was a two-time all-state selection.
 In basketball, he was a third-team all-state performer as a senior.
 He was a high school teammate of wide receiver Lee Evans, who also played for the Wisconsin Badgers.

 In track, he won the state championship in the 400-meter dash as a senior with a time of 47.1 seconds.
 He also ran the 200-meter dash in 21.4 seconds.

 College career

 Following high school, Chambers was a four-year letterman at the University of Wisconsin–Madison.
 Chambers played in 43 games during his career, starting the final 33.
 He was also a backup guard on the Badgers basketball team during his freshman year in 1997–98.

 Chambers topped the football team in receiving his sophomore season when he totaled 28 catches for 563 yards and seven touchdowns, including an 80-yard grab against Michigan.
 He missed two games as a junior with a broken finger, but still led the team in receiving with 41 catches for 578 yards and four scores, and was an honorable mention All-Big Ten selection.
 Despite playing in only nine games as a senior because of a stress fracture in his right foot, Chambers put together the most productive season of his career with 52 receptions for 813 yards and five touchdowns.
 He was a second-team All-Big Ten Conference selection.
 He had the best game of his career when he hauled in 11 passes for 191 yards against Iowa.
 That game came one week after he had 11 receptions for 173 yards and a touchdown against Purdue.

 He finished his collegiate career with 127 receptions for 2,004 yards and 16 touchdowns.
 He also rushed for 17 yards on two carries, returned one kickoff for 15 yards and fielded five punts for two yards.
 He currently ranks fourth on the school's all-time list for receptions and yardage, and fifth in receiving touchdowns.
 He was part of Badger teams that won the Rose Bowl following the 1998 and 1999 seasons.